Whether you’re thinking about getting pregnant or already have a baby on the way, we’re here for you.

 This scan also provides information about your placenta, amniotic fluid and cervical health.
 If the placenta is covering your cervix – a condition called placenta previa – it can cause bleeding later in the pregnancy.
 Too much or too little amniotic fluid also presents a need for careful monitoring.
 If the scan indicates a concern, an additional ultrasound may be used as part of a genetic test.

-For your convenience, we offer maternal-fetal medicine services at our Midlothian, Mechanicsville, Forest locations, and will offer them soon at our Short Pump office opening in April 2017.
+For your convenience, we offer maternal-fetal medicine services at our Midlothian, Mechanicsville, Forest locations, and Short Pump locations.

 La Leche League